 Are Leopard Geckos good pets?

-Leopard Geckos make great pets and they love interacting with you.
+Leopard Geckos make great pets and they love interacting with you, and they’re even considered a good option for classroom pets.
 They’re docile and will rarely bite.
 And while they love climbing on your arms, remember that they have tail autotomy.
 NEVER pick up your Gecko by the tail.
 It will fall off and both of you will have something to recover from.

 Start by placing a flat hand down and easily get him onto your hand.
 Remember to support his tail and legs with your flat hand when you’re holding him.
 If he gets scared he will move his tail and emit various barking sounds.